Home » US Maps » 10 US Mountain Ranges Map

 Its most prominent peak is Mount Elbert, located in the state of Colorado in the Sawatch Range.
 The Rocky Mountains are known as the Canadian Rockies in Canada with Mount Robson as its highest peak.

 They are also one of the most beautiful natural wonders that embody American values of ruggedness and independence.
-The Rocky Mountains have been a part of American life for centuries and have played a tremendous role in shaping the country.
+The Rocky Mountains have been a part of American life for centuries and are home to Rocky Mountain National Park.

 2. The Appalachians

-The Appalachian Mountains (Appalachians) are the longest range of mountains in eastern North America and run along the east coast of the United States.
-Starting near the Canada-United States border in New Brunswick and Nova Scotia, the Appalachians extend southwards to the northern limits of Alabama.
+The Appalachian Mountains are the longest mountain range in eastern North America.
+The Appalachians start near the Canada-United States border in New Brunswick and Nova Scotia.
+Then, they extend southwards to the northern limits of Alabama.

-The Appalachians have been called “the backbone of North America” given their geographic and cultural importance to much of the continent.
+The Appalachians have been called “the backbone of North America”.
+This is because of their geographic and cultural importance to much of the continent.
 For years, this region has been popular among hikers, climbers, and campers because of its beautiful scenery.

-When you visit this region, you will find a range of natural wonders to experience like waterfalls, lakes, rivers, and its many beautiful views, including the Appalachian Trail.
-The Appalachians also include several awe-inspiring subranges including:
+When you visit this region, you will find a range of natural wonders to experience.
+One of the most notable is the Appalachian Trail.
+But you’ll also find waterfalls, lakes, rivers, and its subranges including:

 3. Cascade Range